Fadi-hamwi/OpenVPN-Metrics-Exporter/README.md

 ## 📈 Grafana Dashboard

 A prebuilt dashboard is available.

-You can import it from [Grafana Dashboards](https://ideone.com/RbfDkO) as a json format.
+You can import it from [Grafana Dashboards](https://ideone.com/RbfDkO) as a JSON format.

 ## License